LiskArchive/lisk-legacy-docs/start/interact-with-network.md

 Every action that puts data on the blockchain, or gets data from it, is an interaction with the blockchain network.

-## Who needs to interact with the network?
+## Who or what interacts with the network?

+### 1. Exchanges
+interact heavily with the network, e.g. by transferring tokens for their customers.
+Exchanges are recommended to [set up their own node](maintain-node.md) to interact with the network reliably.

 - __Exchanges__ interact heavily with the network, e.g. by transferring tokens for their customers.
 Exchanges are recommended to [set up their own node](maintain-node.md) to interact with the network reliably.
 - __Delegates__ interact with the network by forging new blocks and adding them to the blockchain.
 A delegate typically is also a __node operator__.